techidaily/site-games-able/source/_posts/exploring-the-dynamic-evolution-in-mmo-worlds.md

  MMOFPSs are another notable sub-genre of MMOs.
 These games play like an FPS but typically feature larger maps, a higher number of competing players in games and less focus on skill points and abilities, more so on gunplay and skill.
 Good examples of these games would be PlanetSide 2 and BattleBit.

  There are other subgenres of MMOs that extend to sports, racing, and even music games.
 Typically though, an MMO that you come across is going to be an MMORPG or an MMOFPS.
-If you love to compete with other players but also explore rich and vast lands, then one of the[best free MMORPGs](https://www.makeuseof.com/tag/the-10-greatest-free-mmorpgs-to-start-playing-now/) is going to be more your style.
+If you love to compete with other players but also explore rich and vast lands, then one of the [best free MMORPGs](https://www.makeuseof.com/tag/the-10-greatest-free-mmorpgs-to-start-playing-now/) is going to be more your style.
 If you're a fan of FPS games like Halo and Call of Duty but want something that requires more commitment, an MMOFPS would be more well-suited.
 Finding the right MMO for you takes a little bit of research but is worth it if you find a game that you enjoy playing.

 ## How Is an MMO Game Different From Other Games?